 We found 4 urgent care providers who accept Medicaid near Hardy, VA.

-Dr. Cornelis Craye sees patients in Salem, VA, Hardy, VA, and Christiansburg, VA.
-His medical specialty is urgent care.
-He takes Aetna, Medicaid, and Medicare insurance.
-He is a graduate of Ross University School of Medicine.
+Dr. Cornelis Craye's specialty is urgent care.
+Dr. Craye is a graduate of Ross University School of Medicine.
 For his residency, Dr. Craye trained at a hospital affiliated with the University of Virginia.
+He is in-network for Aetna, Medicaid, and Medicare insurance.
 He is affiliated with Carilion Franklin Memorial Hospital, Salem VA Medical Center, and Carilion Roanoke Memorial Hospital.

-Clinical interests: Nail Avulsion Procedure, Foreign Body Removal, Abscesses, Strains, Rashes, Sprains, ...
+Clinical interests: Nail Avulsion Procedure, Incision and Drainage, Foreign Body Removal, Abscess, Strains, Rashes, ...
 (Read more)

 Conditions / Treatments

 Medicare Patient Ethnicity

 - Ear infections

 - Urinary tract infections